Can Aloe Vera Heal Acne Scars? Here's What The Research Says

 Collagen is important to overall bodily health for so many reasons, not least of which is skin health.
 For starters, collagen is the main structural protein in your skin that gives it strength, resiliency, and elasticity.
 Where acne scars are concerned, increasing collagen production can help smooth the skin's surface—in fact, collagen injections are sometimes used to fill and treat deeply pitted acne scars.

-Aloe vera naturally stimulates collagen and elastin production in the skin, and it's been shown to help increase skin elasticity and decrease the appearance of fine lines and wrinkles.
-Along these lines, topical use of aloe vera has also been shown to help reduce the appearance of stretch marks.
+Aloe vera naturally stimulates collagen and elastin production in the skin, and it's been shown to help increase skin elasticity6 and decrease the appearance of fine lines and wrinkles8.
+Along these lines, topical use of aloe vera has also been shown to help reduce the appearance of stretch marks9.
 In other words, through promoting increased collagen and elastin production in the skin, aloe vera encourages skin to replenish and heal itself from the inside out—a necessary component of healing and naturally fading acne scars.